In This Article

 The next step is to create an ad.
 The ad should be relevant to the product or service that you are selling.

-Once you have created your search ads, you need to target it to the right people.
+Once you have created an ad, you need to target it to the right people.
 You can target your ad to people who have visited your website in the past, people who are in your target market, or people who are in a specific geographic location.

 After you have created your ad and targeted it to the right people, you need to monitor your campaign.
 You should track the number of clicks, the number of conversions, and the cost per conversion.